avinashok/dev-cookbook/README.md

 ---

-These commands are written in such a way that helps *me* understand them.
-I might add more, delete some based on whatever is relevant for me.
+These commands are written in such a way that helps **me** understand them.
+I might add more, or delete some, based on whatever is relevant to me.

 **Note:** I'll keep on updating these commands as I use them.